-Because we believe that education is key to staying safe, we have detailed a few pedestrian traffic laws here.
+Because our South Carolina attorneys believe that education is key to staying safe, we have detailed a few pedestrian traffic laws here.
 Be sure to review them before heading out onto the crowded streets of Charleston County!

 Whether you are perusing boutique storefronts or cycling from one spot to the next, it is important to know who has the right of way in every situation.
 To prevent a car crash, pedestrians should remember the following: